 Where do we stay?

-There are many housing options: Hotels, hostels, and host families.
+There are many housing options: hotels, hostels, and host families.
 The price range is wide.
 Hotels range from $40 per night to $350 per night.
-Hostels charge from $5 per night and up depending on what amenities you desire.
+Hostels charge from $5 per night and up, depending on what amenities you desire.
 We can set up a stay with a host family if you are interested.
-A host family charges approximately $150-$200 per week with all meals included except on Sunday.
+A host family charges approximately $150-$200 per week, with all meals included except Sunday.

 What is there to see and do in Antigua?